hengenlab/sahara_work/README.md

     'start': None, # what block do you want to start at.
 (1 would start at hour 4 if hour_bins is 4) 'end': None, # what block do you want to end at.
     'shuffle':True, # do you want shuffled data to be generated at the end and added to the object?
-    'subsample':False, # if True, a subsample of facter cells is pulled iter times and the AVs are compiled before criticality is run
+    'subsample':False, # if True, a subsample of FACTOR cells is pulled ITER times and the AVs are compiled before criticality is run
     'subsample_factor':None, # number of cells pulled
-    'subsample_iter':None, # number of times factor cells are pulled 'subsample_replace':False # if True then 1 cell can be pulled in multiple iterations, if False each cell will only be pulled once.
+    'subsample_iter':None, # number of times FACTOR cells are pulled 'subsample_replace':False # if True then 1 cell can be pulled in multiple iterations, if False each cell will only be pulled once.
 }
 ```